Home » Using Dicamba on Dicamba-Tolerant Soybeans

-The following herbicide products are Restricted-Use Pesticides (RUPs).
-This means that you have to be a Certified Pesticide Applicator to both buy AND apply (this includes mixing and loading) these products.
-However these product also have additional requirements for their use.
+All the products above are registered as Restricted-Use Pesticides (RUPs).
+This means you must be a Certified Pesticide Applicator to both buy AND apply (this includes mixing and loading) these products.

 Example of a recordkeeping form – This example is for Engenia™, BASF.